Editorial Team

 Baby bath or bath support

 There are two main options here.
 First is a traditional baby bath, which is a small, plastic tub that can be used anywhere.
 The second option is the increasingly popular bath support, which is designed to sit in an existing tub.
-You need one or the other – it can be hard (and even unsafe) to hold your baby every time you bathe them.
+You need one or the other – it is hard (and even unsafe) to hold your baby every time you bathe them.

 A changing station